plone/documentation/develop/addons/components/genericsetup.rst

     </configure>

-Multiple profiles
+Multiple Profiles
 -----------------

 When you have more than one profile in your add-on package, the add-ons control panel needs to decide which one to use when you install it.

 Since Plone 5.1, when there is a ``default`` profile, it is always used as the installation profile, regardless of other profile names.

 Exception: when this ``default`` profile is marked in an ``INonInstallable`` utility, it is ignored and Plone falls back to using the first from the alphabetical sorting.

 .. note::